-The Directors regard Zurich Insurance Company Ltd as the immediate holding company, and the ultimate holding company being Zurich Insurance Group Ltd. Both companies are incorporated in Switzerland.
+The Directors regard Zurich Insurance Company Ltd as the immediate holding company and Zurich Insurance Group Ltd. as the ultimate holding company.
+Both companies are incorporated in Switzerland.

 Zurich Insurance Group Ltd is listed on the SIX Swiss Exchange and produces financial statements available for public use.